 Another unexpected dynamic arising from the system is that if someone leaves the company, their team members, rather than insist that the position be filled often decide that they can divide the work to save costs.
 And even though this family owned company has always had a culture of altruism, people seem more willing than ever to help out a co-worker.
 After all, helping one another helps the company and impacts profitability.
 (Not surprisingly, the Bob Barker Company has a very low turnover.)

 Get Paid!
-Isn’t all about the bottom line at the Bob Barker Company; it’s about a company culture of giving back and sharing the benefits of good performance.
+It isn’t all about the bottom line at the Bob Barker Company; it’s about a company culture of giving back and sharing the benefits of good performance.
 Barker states that, pragmatically, if businesses aren’t using this type of pay process, they are leaving a lot of money on the table, but adds “I think that a lot of people underestimate the ability of team members to contribute to the success of the business.
 By empowering individuals to make improvements in how they do their work and also allowing them to participate in the benefits of making those improvements, you provide an incentive that draws out creative ideas from people about how to drive the business more and more effectively.
 We want to pay above and beyond what the market pays, but we want to pay that because we are achieving well above market productivity and that makes sense for both the team members and the business.”

 “Start simple.
 Start with a few scorecards; don’t make it too complicated initially.
 Get the system implemented and get it off the ground.
 Then you can start adding metrics, individual scorecards, and so on.
 This brings better alignment and better focus.
 The upfront work and training is definitely worth it and will bring great benefits.”